 BACKGROUND INFORMATION

-Currently, of the 40% of delivery costs not paid by South Central Library System, the county funds a 2/3 share and the municipal libraries fund the remainder, with libraries receiving 5 delivery.
+Of the delivery costs not paid by South Central Library System, the county funds a 2/3 share and the municipal libraries fund the remainder, with libraries receiving 5-day delivery.

 IMPLEMENTATION

-4.1 The County Library Board will annually evaluate the feasibility of increasing the county funding percentage for delivery service.
+4.1 The County Library Board will annually evaluate the county funding percentage for delivery service.

-GOAL 5: Continue county funding to assist in meeting technology requirements.
+GOAL 5: Continue county funding to assist libraries in meeting technology needs.

 BACKGROUND INFORMATION

-Technology is increasingly important to a maintaining the relevance of a municipal library.
-The county board has provided a line item to assist libraries in updating existing technology and introducing new technology.
+Technology is increasingly important to maintaining the relevance of libraries.
+The county library board has provided a line item to assist libraries in updating existing technology and introducing new technology.

 IMPLEMENTATION

-5.1 The Sauk County Library Board will review library automation and technology costs each year and advocate for appropriate funding for technology.
+5.1 The Sauk County Library Board will advocate for appropriate funding for technology.

 5.2 The Sauk County Library Board and Sauk County libraries will review technology spending on a yearly basis.

-GOAL 6: Encourage libraries to address the needs of the county's special user populations.
+GOAL 6: Encourage Sauk County libraries to seek and provide services to those who experience barriers to traditional library services and areas of special needs.

 BACKGROUND INFORMATION

-In Sauk County, the following special needs populations can be identified: elderly, low income, unemployed, ethnic minorities, persons using English as a second language, functionally illiterate, physically disabled, mentally and developmentally disabled, jails, sheltered care, detention centers, group homes, the LBGTQ community, and children with special needs.
+Sauk County libraries serve diverse populations in need of library services, including differing abilities, ages, cultures, education, ethnicities, incomes, gender identity, housing status, language, sexual orientation, and socioeconomic status.

-The Sauk County Library Board encourages municipal libraries to provide such services as rotating collections to nursing homes in their areas, homebound delivery, delivery to community based residential facilities, large print collections, audio books, and contact with the Library for the Blind and Physically Handicapped in Milwaukee.
+****************

 IMPLEMENTATION

 6.1 The County Library Board will encourage libraries to publicize services to users with special needs via radio, television, newspapers, and the Internet.